-As a private escape on the snowy slopes high above the valley, this chalet reinterprets Austrian traditions and regional craftsmanship in a respectful yet sophisticated manner.
+As a private escape on the snowy slopes high above the valley, this chalet reinterprets traditions and regional craftsmanship in a respectful yet sophisticated manner.
 Solid washed walls in combination with locally sourced massive brushed pine wood and precious textiles set an atmosphere of humble elegance while relating strongly to the simple alpine history and context.

 Aesop Getreidegasse 2018, Austria

 Aesop Getreidegasse takes inspiration from Salzburg’s opulent Baroque architecture and rich connection to classical music.
 The store is situated within the fourteenth-century Gritzenbergerhaus on Getreidegasse, close to Wolfgang Amadeus Mozart’s birthplace.

 The façade appears as a stage: shelves hover in the large windows in front of exuberant, ochre-coloured velvet curtains.
 Two artworks of dancers made from dried flowers and leaves, found at a local antiques market, grace the entrance.
 Once inside, oiled oak panels line the walls in a reinterpretation of local salons such as Café Tomaselli, established in 1703 and serving coffee to this day.
 A four-metre-long basin hewn from Nagelfluh, a local conglomerate stone associated with the Miocene age, plays in counterpoint with Salzburg’s geological base and holy-water fountains.

 The second movement of the space is defined by a dramatic, pre-existing arched vault—brought to life by a dynamic up-lighting system.
 An expansive, solid oak counter emulates the three-legged form of ancient Cembalo instruments, on which Mozart composed great works.
 Another row of velvet curtains signal an intermezzo between front and back of house—the third sequence of the space is narrower and condensed with a desk, meeting space, and amenities.